Our trustee Gitika Bhardwaj shares her thoughts on communicating climate change in an era of populism.

 Hope on the horizon

-Following Trump’s announcement, the EU and China for example, emboldened many by releasing a joint statement upholding their commitment to the agreement.
-Similarly, US states, cities and businesses have come together to counteract Trump’s policy shift by mobilising a prominent ‘We Are Still In’ campaign.
-French President Emmanuel Macron has also announced that he will help to close the gap in funding left by the US for the UN’s Intergovernmental Panel on Climate Change.
-Furthermore, an international alliance to phase out coal by 2030 has been unveiled, which will help to accelerate efforts to cut coal from the global energy mix.
-Surprisingly, the embattled Syrian regime has also announced that it will be signing up to the Paris Agreement.
-And now the World Bank has revealed that it will stop financing oil and gas extraction projects from 2019.
+Following Trump’s announcement, the EU and China, emboldened many by releasing a joint statement upholding their commitment to the agreement; US states, cities and businesses have come together to counteract Trump’s policy shift by mobilising a prominent ‘We Are Still In’ campaign; French President, Emmanuel Macron, has announced that he will help to close the gap in funding left by the US for the UN’s Intergovernmental Panel on Climate Change; an international alliance to phase out coal by 2030 has been unveiled which will help to accelerate efforts to cut coal from the global energy mix; and now the World Bank has revealed that it will stop financing oil and gas extraction projects from 2019.

 Work to do

-Given the volatile political climate, however, it is crucial to keep a laser-beam focus on translating these ambitious pledges into effective action.
+Given the political climate, however, it is crucial to focus on translating these ambitious pledges into effective action.
 But how do we do this in a ‘post-truth’ landscape that is being shaped by divisive forces such as populism?